The senses of a newborn

 Babies are comforted by touch.
 Placing a hand on your baby's belly or cuddling close

-swaddling blanket designed to make swaddling easier.
+blanket designed to make swaddling easier.

 Don’t use swaddling if your baby is older than 2 months or is trying to roll over

-that they are held together and straight down.
+they're held together and straight down.
 This raises the risk that the hip joints

 won’t grow and develop correctly.
 This can cause a problem called hip dysplasia and